 Many people dream of a white Christmas, but they probably don't think about the aftermath.
 Shoveling snow is a chore and one that can do some serious damage to your back if you're not careful.

 If you've ever wondered what improper shoveling can do your back, Susan Grassl, PT, has your answers.
-She is one of the physical therapists at North Colorado Medical Center’s rehab center.
+She is one of the physical therapists at Banner Rehabilitation Center at North Colorado Medical Center in Greely, CO.

 Grassl notes the most commonly injured part of the body is the back due to poor lifting mechanics or lifting too heavy of a load.
 Extremities can also be injured, such as shoulders and knees.

 “Often times, they are minor strains and sprains; however, they can be more serious requiring medical attention,” said Grassl.

 Before heading out into the cold to clear your sidewalk, Grassl and the other physical therapists have a few recommendations to help you avoid an injury:

 - Do some general stretching to prepare your body for the work at hand.

 - When shoveling, make sure you bend at the knees and not the waist.

 - Push the snow rather than lifting it and never throw it over your shoulder.